 Books Are Magic

 One amazing piece of news in a world of bad news is that small, independent bookstores have made a resurgence and those that have survived online goliaths like Amazon and are thriving and as popular as ever.
+That’s why we love that there are so many great independent bookstores in Brooklyn.

-That’s why we picked Books Are Magic bookshop in Cobble Hill as an awesome thing to do in Brooklyn.
+Books Are Magic bookshop in Cobble Hill as an awesome thing to do in Brooklyn.
 After novelist Emma Straub’s favorite independent book shop didn’t survive to see this resurgence, it made her sad and want to start her own in Cobble Hill.

 Books are Magic opened her friendly book shop took over the location of her favorite little book shop that didn’t survive.